brck/CrisisStack/README.md

 # CrisisStack
-This guide shall take you through how to install the criris stack software on the BRCK+PI MRTR.
+This is the development branch to cater for revision.

 The software stack is an application store that allows you to install and launch various applciations that are we consider a first release(Primary set) for first Crisis responders.
 Some of the applications included are: